feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 ## Define the structure of an optimal solution

 A Dynamic Programming solution is usually based on one (or more) starting state and a recurrent formula linking a new state to the previously found ones.
 So the first step is to find a state for which an optimal solution is already defined and that can be used to find an optimal solution for the next state.
 In this context, a state is a way to describe a sub-solution for the problem.
 For the House Robber example, a state could be the solution for an array of length l where l≤N. A smaller state than state l would be the solution for an array of length i, where i<l.
+The starting state is the solution for an empty array: 0.

 ## Recursively define the value of an optimal solution.